Anticipate team needs

 Three additional flexible recovery days

-These days are in addition to those already provided for 2020.
+For employees working at the company at the time of this announcement, these days are in addition to those already provided for 2020.
 This measure provides an additional way to offset the professional and personal burdens created by the COVID-19 crisis.

 Improved reimbursement for professional mental health services